Engineering 10 min

 Before considering a role working as a software engineer at Remote, there are some key things to know.

-• Our rules.
+• Our mantras.
 The three laws of engineering at Remote are: Make it work.
 If you really need to, make it beautiful.
 If you really, really need to, make it fast.

 • Your career path.
 Every software engineer at Remote, whether you are an individual contributor or a manager, has a unique career path.